The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part I: Dry Cases -- The fellowship of the GCMs: Methods

 In this Part 1 of the THAI trilogy, we present results of the dry atmosphere simulations, named Ben~1 \& Ben~2 in the THAI protocol \citep{Fauchez2020THAI}.
 The Ben~1 \& Ben~2 cases were designed to act as benchmarks for the two habitable states Hab~1 \& Hab~2, respectively, of TRAPPIST-1e, described in Part 2 \citep{Sergeev21_THAI}.
 Ben~1 is the colder state with a 1~bar \ce{N2}-dominated atmosphere plus 400 ppm of \ce{CO2}, while Ben~2 is a warmer state with a 1~bar \ce{CO2}-dominated atmosphere.

 In these simulations, the planet is assumed to be tidally locked to its host star TRAPPIST-1.
 Both simulations are started from an isothermal (\SI{300}{\K}) dry atmosphere at rest.
 The models are integrated until top-of-atmosphere (TOA) radiative balance is reached.
 Model outputs are then provided for 10 orbits (i.e., 61 Earth days) and every \SI{6}{\hour}.
 Readers can refer to \citet{Fauchez2020THAI} for more details on the experimental setup of the Ben~1 \& Ben~2 simulations discussed in this manuscript.
-All Ben~1 and Ben~2 simulations use fixed surface albedo (0.3), fixed ground heat capacity (2~$\times$~10$^6$~J~m$^{-3}$~K$^{-1}$) and fixed ground thermal inertia (2000~J~m$^{-2}$~K$^{-1}$~s$^{-2}$), according to the THAI protocol \citep{Fauchez21_THAI}.
+All Ben~1 and Ben~2 simulations use fixed surface albedo (0.3), according to the THAI protocol \citep{Fauchez2020THAI}.
 More information on the planet's parameters used in THAI simulations are also provided in Table~\ref{tab:planet}.
 Note that \ce{CO2} condensation -- although it is expected for Ben~2 simulations \citep{Turbet:2018aa} -- has been disabled as not all the four GCMs possess this parameterization.
+Note also that gravity wave parameterizations have been turned off.

 \begin{longrotatetable}

 \end{longrotatetable}